dagnybrand/music-genre-network-project/README.md

 ## Part 0
 This repository holds the Semester Project for CSE 40868.
 For the project, I have chosen to do the Music Genre Classification pre-defined project topic.

-This project will (hopefully, if all goes well) utilize an Anaconda virtual environment to run PyTorch.
+This project will utilize an Anaconda virtual environment to run PyTorch.

 ## Part 1